MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 ---
 # Verify the company account information associated with your Microsoft Partner Center account

 When you enroll in the Microsoft Edge program on Partner Center to publish extensions or change legal details in your profile, Microsoft verifies the information that you provide.
 This information can include your company name, company address, and primary contact details.
-During this process, Microsoft might send email to your primary contact to request verification.
+During the verification process, Microsoft might send email to your primary contact to request confirmation of the information that was provided.

 You can go to [Legal info](https://partner.microsoft.com/dashboard/account/v3/organization/legalinfo#developer) in Partner Center to monitor verification status for the Microsoft Edge Developer program.

 When account verification is complete, you can use your Partner Center dashboard to publish your extension to the Microsoft Edge Add-ons website.

 Verification usually takes three to five business days.
-If more than five days have passed, you can contact [Microsoft Edge Extensions support](/microsoft-edge/extensions-chromium/publish/contact-extensions-team/) for assistance.
+If more than five days have passed, you can contact [Microsoft Edge Extensions support](/microsoft-edge/extensions-chromium/publish/contact-extensions-team/) for help.

 <!-- ====================================================================== -->